Roseburg Martial Arts Academy Student Newsletter

 Schedule of upcoming events:

-Halloween costume party
+Halloween costume party!

-Friday, October 28th 5pm-6:15pm
+Friday, October 26th 5pm-6:15pm

-Bring a friend or family member to Karate today, wearing your favorite Halloween costume.
+Bring a friend or family member to Karate today wearing your favorite Halloween costume.
 This party is going to be super fun.
 Games, costume contest, snacks, refreshments.
 Please do not wear costumes with any of the following.
 Glitter, fake liquid blood, swords, knives, or any objects that may cause injury.

 All regular scheduled classes will be cancelled for the evening.

-Picture Days: November 7th and 8t
+Picture Days: November 5th & 6th

 PARENTS NIGHT OUT